 Wait for the head to be well-formed, and slice it or tear it off at ground level, since the stem can’t produce any other head for harvest.

 Protect your plants from the cold from November onwards and you will be able to harvest them in winter.

 Smart tip about cauliflower

 - Find all our advice and tips on growing savoy, white cabbage and kale

-- Here are all the tips on how to grow Brussels sprouts
+- All the tips on how to grow Brussels sprouts

 - Health: health benefits of cauliflower